adhocteam/nytimes-library/README.md

 The original NYTimes Library was built with [`node-sass`](https://github.com/sass/node-sass).
 When Webpack was added, the updated ['dart-sass'](https://github.com/sass/dart-sass) is used by `sass-loader` and `node-sass` removed.

-Previously, the npm build scripts used `node-sass` and `--include-paths` command line parameters where the earlier paths took precedence over later paths.
-This has been switch to Webpack `sass-loader` which uses the concept of entry points and imports the references as indicated in the entry point files.
+Previously, the npm build scripts used `node-sass` and `--include-paths` command line parameters where the earlier paths took precedence over later paths in the command.
+This is different from the Webpack `sass-loader` which uses the concept of entry points and imports the SASS references as indicated in the entry point files.
 Due to this difference, new custom `errors.scss` and `style.scss` were created to correctly import the files in correct order.

 ---
 ## Demo Site & User Guide